Best Gear For Great Lakes River Salmon

 The rod, the reel, and the line all work together, and they all need to be good for Great Lakes salmon.

 The best all-around fishing line for Great Lakes salmon is 12-pound Sufix Elite mono or copolymer line.
-Braided line is also good for Great Lakes salmon and you can go up to 20 or 30-pound line since the braided line is so thin.
+Braided line is also good for Great Lakes salmon, and you can go up to 20 or 30-pound line since the braided line is so thin.

 If you plan on float fishing most of the time, the thinner diameter 12lb line will come off the reel better and won’t be too heavy, so it won’t sag the line when you hold the rod up high.